ChampagneD/Stinky_Adventures/README.md

 Adventure and narrative game about a sheriff deputy who got to choose between multiple game path and who's getting mocked by a cynical and omnipotent narrator

+The style of this game is pixel-art and we used Pokemon on GBA as a reference

 ## Rules

 * The player move with arrow keys